 3. Health/Food Service License

-While the liquor license covers you for alcoholic beverages, it doesn’t cover you for food.
-If you intend to serve food in your bar, you’ll need a license from your city’s health department.
+While the liquor license covers you for alcoholic beverages, the license type doesn’t cover you for food.
+If you intend to serve food in your bar, you’ll need a new license from your city’s health department.
 This license is often referred to as a “health license” or a “food service license.”

-To apply for this license, simply visit your state and/or county department of health, fill out the appropriate application details, and submit it for review.
+To apply for this new license, simply visit your state and/or county department of health, fill out the appropriate application requirements, and submit it for review.
 In some states, you’ll need a state and county permit to operate.

 Getting the Licenses Your Bar Needs

 While the licenses mentioned above are important, they don’t cover everything.
-Each state has their own laws and regulations, and can require different types of licenses and permits in order for restaurants or bars to operate legally.
+Each state has their own laws and regulations; California is going to differ from Alabama or Hawaii.
+Local authorities can require different types of licenses and permits in order for restaurants or bars to operate legally.

-To search for specific business licenses and permits in your local area, check out the U.S. Small Business Administration website.
+To search for specific business licenses and permits in your local area, such as the tobacco commission or retail license, check out the U.S. Small Business Administration website.

-Another important purchase when you open a bar?
-POS for restaurants, which will help curb theft and improve workflows behind the bar and on the floor.
+Another important purchase when you open a bar or brewpub?
+A POS for restaurants, which will help curb theft and improve workflows behind the bar and on the floor.